StarNet Software

 -o <string>, --output <string>

 Output image filename.
-TIF/PNG default to 16-bit unless --eight is used.
+TIFF/PNG default to 16-bit unless --eight is used.

 -w <string>, --weights <string>